MCPRUNNER/mssqlMCP/Documentation/Architecture.md

 - **ConnectionManager**: Manages database connections and connection pooling.
 - **ConnectionRepository**: Persists connection information to SQLite database.
 - **ConnectionStringProvider**: Retrieves connection strings from configuration and repository.
+- **EncryptionService**: Handles the encryption and decryption of sensitive connection data.
+- **KeyRotationService**: Manages the rotation of encryption keys for improved security.

 ### Models Layer